 MUSI 6327 - Collaborative Skills for Organists I

 MUSI 6328 - Collaborative Skills for Organists II

 Events for Spring 2019

-The Moores School is home to five pipe organs, including the III/49 Beckerath organ housed in the Organ Hall of the Fine Arts Building.
-All pipe organs on campus, including the Beckerath organ, are available to organ majors 24/7.
-Additional practice instruments include a continuo organ by Bennett & Giuttari, and harpsichords by Willard Martin and John Phillips.
+The University of Houston is home to five pipe organs, including the III/49 Beckerath organ housed in the Organ Hall.
+All pipe organs in the Moores School of Music and Fine Arts buildings are available to organ majors 24/7.
+Additional practice instruments include a continuo organ by Bennett & Giuttari and harpsichords by Willard Martin and John Phillips.
 Degree recitals are performed on instruments by Aeolian-Skinner, Fritts, Nichols & Simpson, and Pasi free of charge through agreements with local churches.